microbiomedata/nmdc-mass-spec-automation/nmdc_dp_utils/README.md

 # NMDC Study Management System

-This reusable system provides a standardized way to manage and process NMDC LCMS metabolomics studies, including:
+This reusable system provides a standardized way to manage and process NMDC mass spectrometry workflows, including:
 - Downloading files from MASSIVE datasets using dataset IDs
 - Docker-based raw data inspection for metadata extraction
 - Biosample mapping with confidence scoring